alpheios-project/arethusa-vagrant/README.md

    You should be able to load the following in your browser: [http://localhost:8081/arethusa/app/#/vagrant?doc=1.2&s=2](http://localhost:8081/arethusa/app/#/vagrant?doc=1.2&s=2)

    N.B.
 The vagrant config is currently a READ-ONLY file setup.

+## Testing Arethusa Config Changes

+1. Create a branch on your local clone of the arethusa-example-data repo
+2. Add a treebank file for testing into the arethusa-example-data/data/treebanks directory (make sure the treebank/@format attribute is set to the name of the format you want to test
+3. Create a branch on your local clone of the arethusa-configs repo
+4. Add/update your files
+5. Build on the vagrant box:
+    ```
+    vagrant ssh  (or on windows via putty telnet to localhost:2222 login as vagrant/vagrant)
+    cd /arethusa-configs
+    rvm use 2.0
+    rake build
+    ```
+6. Verify that your new/updated file is in the /arethusa-configs/dist directory
+7. Load your testing treebank file in the local arethusa instance.
+E.g. [http://localhost:8081/arethusa/app/#/vagrant?doc=newfile&s=2](http://localhost:8081/arethusa/app/#/vagrant?doc=newfile&s=1)